dbAbrosimov/my-second-repo/README.md

 Uploaded files are stored in the `uploads/` directory, and a simple SQLite database is created as `app.db`.

+### Day Start Hour

+Set the environment variable `DAY_START_HOUR` (format `HH:MM`) to control when a new day begins.
+The default is `03:00`.
+If a record starts before this time and continues past it, the measurement is assigned to the next day when aggregating metrics.

 ## Beginner Guide

 The steps above assume some familiarity with Python.
 Below is a more detailed